 November 27, 1959 ~ Guitarist, keyboardist Charlie Burchill born in Glasgow, UK ~ Co-founding and along with lead singer Jim Kerr the only other constant member of the Simple Minds, known for songs such as Promised You A Miracle, Waterfront, Alive And Kicking and Belfast Child

 November 27, 1958 ~ Opera, symphonic conductor Artur Rodzinski passed away in Boston, Massachusetts, USA ~ Discovered by Leopold Stokowski who invited him to be his assistant with the Philadelphia Orchestra.
-Would go on to work with the Los Angeles Philharmonic, the Cleveland Orchestra, the New York Philharmonic, the Chicago Symphony Orchestra, and others.
+Would go on to work with the Los Angeles Philharmonic, the Cleveland Orchestra, the New York Philharmonic, and the Chicago Symphony Orchestra.
 Especially acclaimed for conducting Richard Wagner's Tristan Und Isolde with the Lyric Opera of Chicago in 1958.
 Exhausted from the performance he checked into the hospital where he would die less than two weeks later ~ Rodzinski was born in 1892

 November 27, 1958 ~ Singer, producer, songwriter Tetsuya Komuro born in Fuchu, Japan ~ One of Japan's most successful producer, songwriters.
 Credited with introducing dance to the mainstream Japanese pop